VisiumCH/metro-dvc-demo/README.md

-# Metrohm Data Repository
+# The Data Repository
-This repository is meant to serve as a demo of a potential Data Repository for Metrohm.
+This repository is meant to serve as a demo of a potential Data Repository.
 It contains meta-information about datasets, as well as DVC projects whith which access to the actual data is granted.
 The data itself is on a Google Cloud Storage managed by Visium.
 The specific user access is managed on Cloud Storage level.

 The data repository not only allows to browse data sets, it also provides:
 - Meta information about data sets;